 But the Hawkesbury is already home to another family.
 A family from the Dharug people, whose existence depends on that land.
 As Thornhill’s attachment to the land deepens, he is driven to a terrible decision that will haunt him for the rest of his life.

 The Secret River depicts a turning point in the development of Australia; a fork in the road with the chosen path resulting in consequences we all live with today.

 Commissioned by Sydney Theatre Company under Cate Blanchett and Andrew Upton 2012, The Secret River debuted at Sydney Theatre Company in 2013, followed by a tour to Canberra and Perth.
 In 2016 it made a return season at STC, followed by a tour to Brisbane and Melbourne and dates at the 2017 Adelaide Festival with stunning outdoor performances under the stars in the Anstey quarry.

-With UNESCO’s International Year of Indigenous Languages taking place in 2019, it will be a powerful moment to hear First Nations actors speaking the Dharug Language on the stages of London and Edinburgh.
+With UNESCO’s International Year of Indigenous Languages taking place in 2019, it is especially powerful to hear First Nations actors speaking the Dharug Language on the stages of London and Edinburgh.

 Winner of six Helpmann Awards, including Best Play, Best Direction and Best New Australian Work, The Secret River was heralded as “a stunning, shattering piece of theatre that goes to the heart of our history” (Sunday Telegraph).

 STC has a long history of putting Australian theatre artists on the world stage.
 Recent tours to Europe and the United States have included Waiting for Godot at the Barbican in London in 2015, Gross und Klein travelling around Europe in 2012, and The Present in a landmark season on Broadway in 2017.